Ember-SC/yourjargon/README.md

     guard

-Observe the test report. *NOTE: this is set up so that everytime you save a javascript file, all the client tests are run again.*
+Observe the test report. *NOTE: this is set up so that every time you save a javascript file, all the client tests are run again.*

 #### Method 2